kelvinlinkk/DialogJS/README.md

 ### v0.2
 - Provide [ setVar ] and [ showVar ] for users to customize variables.
 - Implement user interaction through click and space key to continue the dialog.
+- A line with only commands will no longer be regarded as a line.

 ## TODO